lorikrell/gamerchic/blog/2022-02-25-grand-tourney.md

 Preston's human guise fell away in the knight's hall, the elegant suit disrobed and set upon hook in his solitary area of shadow at the edge.
 Far removed from the rabble, yet not forgotten.
 A trophy of past battles.
 A promise to uphold between warring factions.
 All of them fools.
 His blade and wit belonged to she that turned pale cheek to his advance, and he the scorched earth she received when finally realizing the boon lost in rejection.

 Blazer and vest, cotton shirt, slacks, all set aside as the pale flesh nigh colorless among the trolls of this trod revealed.
 Opening a trunk of eldenwood, no light could pierce the deep shadows within.
 Layers of woven leather pulled free and wrapped around every limb.
 With flex of arm and leg, it clasped tightly, releasing with a flick of need.
 A length of belt wrapped around, slithering as a snake.
 Thin lengths of silk inlaid leather wrapped in crissed crosses along forearm and calf.
 Feet silenced.
 Fingers limber.
-And into every seem and edge, did he slide shivs, blades, dirks, and a single token nearest his heart.
+And into every seam and edge, did he slide shivs, blades, dirks, and a single token nearest his heart.

-*Something olde...* A ring of silver gilt with a carnellian cracked and symbol faded.
+*Something olde...* A ring of silver gilt with a carnellian cracked and symbol faded slipped on ring finger.

 *Something new...* A single silver bullet carved with a D, such a jest but one they shared as Drewberry carried one with a G.